lexnederbragt/MBV3070-H19/1_Data_Types.md

 print text1 + text2
 ```

-Q: what would you do to the strings above to introduce a space between Watson and Crick?
+Question: what would you do to the strings above to introduce a space between Watson and Crick?

 ### Length, minimum and maximums